 With the slogan "Make every moment beautiful with our family of photo editing apps." indeed the Pixlr editor indeed can help you create and edit graphics on the go.

 You need Flash player installed.
 If you are using Chrome browser then you are pretty much setup as it comes with a build-in version of Flash player.
-For any other browser Flash player needs to be installed.

 You can access the Pixlr Editor for free here:

 The image editor has a number of attractive features, such as:

 - Layers support with blending modes, masks, and layer styles

 - All the tools you'd expect from a fully fledged pixel based image editor

 - Powerful adjustment tools including Curves and Levels

 - Full screen mode maximizes work space and makes it feel like a desktop application